-In Santen, Chief Information Officer (CIO) acts as Chief Information Security Officer (CISO), and is accountable from the global information security strategy and its execution.
+In Santen, Chief Digital & Information Officer (CDIO) acts as Chief Information Security Officer (CISO), and is accountable from the global information security strategy and its execution.

-In this role, CIO reports directly to the Chief Executive Officer (CEO), and Board of Directors (BoD) and is responsible from maintaining the security governance framework, focusing on information and business risks, concentrating on the protection of critical business processes and applications, protecting classified information from disclosure, taking responsibility for developing and maintaining an information security architecture, and ensuring that new systems are developed securely, as clearly stated in the 'Santen Global Information Security Policy'.
+In this role, CDIO reports directly to the Chief Executive Officer (CEO), and Board of Directors (BoD) and is responsible from maintaining the security governance framework, focusing on information and business risks, concentrating on the protection of critical business processes and applications, protecting classified information from disclosure, taking responsibility for developing and maintaining an information security architecture, and ensuring that new systems are developed securely, as clearly stated in the 'Santen Global Information Security Policy'.

-CIO is supported by the ISMS Committee, the governance body which is chaired by Head of Global Information Security and consists of several critical stakeholders, and meets on a regular basis to make strategic decisions and perform other key responsibilities listed below, and reports the identified risks, and decisions to CDIO, CEO and BoD:
+CDIO is supported by the ISMS Committee, the governance body which is chaired by the Global Head of Information Security and consists of several critical stakeholders.
+The ISMS Committee meets on a regular basis to make strategic decisions and perform other key responsibilities listed below, and reports the identified risks, and decisions to CDIO, CEO and BoD:

 - Approve enterprise wide, key decisions affecting the information security status of Santen,